TheTallJerry/Music-site-public/README.md

 * `SQLite` and `PostgresSQL` (difference of use cases explained below)
 * Heroku and AWS (usage of AWS explained below)

  This project uses `Python 3.9.4`.
 In addition, I recommend checking out `requirements.txt` for a full list of `Python` Modules used.
-It will also help you setting up a virtual environment if you prefer.
+It will also help you set up a virtual environment if you prefer.

 # Problems and Solutions

 ### During development

+1.
 * **Problem**: While `Django` has a builtin form module, with creation and validation capabilities, I found my forms vulnerable to mass-creations (such as using  `requests.post`)
 * **Solution**: I added a Google recaptcha (i.e. _I'm not a robot_) field to my forms and  _voila_, problem solved.

+2.
+* **Problem**: I wanted to have on my site a selection of Musescore comments from my popular works.
+However, there isn't a functional API at the moment.
+* **Solution**: I used Google Dev Tools to locate the request-response containing the info I needed, then mannually extracted it myself. **A downside to this** is if the response (in `json`) changes (such as changes in key names), my extraction might fail and could cause a server crash, hence for the time being I'm making this feature optional with a `try-except`.

 ### During Production